woodward/vim-flashcards/vim/Window commands.md

 ctrl-w >          ⮂  Increase the current window width by one line ctrl-w |          ⮂  Resize the current window width to the widest size possible zn <enter>        ⮂  Set the current window height to n

+ctrl-w ] or ctrl-w ^  ⮂  Split the window and open a window above the current window ctrl-w g              ⮂  Splits the window, and creates a new window above the current window.
+In the new window, vim performs the command :tselect tag ctrl-w g              ⮂  Splits the window, and creates a new window above the current window.
+In the new window, vim performs the command :tjump tag ctrl-w f              ⮂  Splits the window and edit the filename under the cursor ctrl-w shift-f        ⮂  Splits the window and edits the filename under the cursor ctrl-w g f            ⮂  Opens the file under the cursor in a new tab (only if the file exists) ctrl-w g shift-f      ⮂  Opens the file under the cursor in a new tab and positions the cursor on the line specified by the number following the filename in the first window

+ctrl-pagedown         ⮂  Move one tab to the right ctrl-pageup           ⮂  Move one tab to the left